vakker/CILP/README.md

+# Description

 This repository provides an implementation of the CILP++ system from [1].
-It contains a copy of Aleph (obtained from the [The Aleph Manual](https://www.cs.ox.ac.uk/activities/programinduction/Aleph/aleph.html)), that is used for the bottom clause propositionalization in the pipeline.
+It contains a copy of Aleph (obtained from the [The Aleph Manual](https://www.cs.ox.ac.uk/activities/programinduction/Aleph/aleph.html)), that is used for the bottom clause propositionalization in the training pipeline.

 It also includes an implementation of TREPAN [2] originally developed by ?
 (TBC) for rule extraction form the trained neural network.